 The Jewish museum Venice opened in 1954.
 You will find it in the Campo del Ghetto Nuovo.
 It collects valuable artworks about the Venetian Jewish culture.

 The themes are the festivities of the year, fine textile furnishings, and the main historical events of the Venetian community.

 Natural History Museum

 The Natural History Museum is located in one of the oldest palaces in Venice: the Fontego Dei Turchi, moreover, it overlooks the Grand Canal.
 The museum offers a rich paleontological section, a section dedicated to the history of naturalistic collecting, a nineteenth-century collection of naturalistic finds.
 There are also rooms dedicated to nutrition.

 We took a virtual tour through the most famous museums in Venice, however, Venice art museums, Jewish and Natural history museums are only some of the possibilities tourists can choose from.
 The city is enchanting, moreover, it is a famous romantic location, however, there is much more to discover!
-Arts, history, and architecture are everywhere in this Italian city, therefore you just have to book your trip to Italy and visit Venice.
+Arts, history, and architecture are everywhere in this Italian city, therefore you just have to book your trip to Venice.